Smart lists are the most powerful query tool in the marketing universe. They find the people you are looking for with magical speed and ease.

 4. Avoid "contains" - If you only have partial data, "starts with" qualifiers will yield much faster results than "contains."
 "Is" will run even faster.
 Avoid using "contains" with multi-values; the two together can slow down a campaign even further.

 5. Use Random Sample by itself - Random Sample is a special filter.
 Use it by itself to put your people into pre-made lists.
 Then just use "Member of List" to make your smart list super fast.
 Random Sample will NOT work with nested Smart Lists.
+The Random Sample filter will not work if it is the Smart List being referenced for the “Member of Smart List” filter.

 6. Be thrifty with inactivity filters - Filters like "Not Filled Out Form" can be really useful, but require much more processing power.